nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

    .. note::
       If you are using an Linux distribution different than the 64-bit Ubuntu 18.04, make sure to rebuild the package libraries and applications by following the instructions described in the :file:`README.rst`  file in the NCP Host for Zigbee package.

 #.
-If you are using `Optional communication through USB`_, connect the nRF USB port of the NCP sample's development kit to the PC USB port with an USB cable.
+If you are using `Communication through USB`_, connect the nRF USB port of the NCP sample's development kit to the PC USB port with an USB cable.
 #.
 Get the kit’s serial port name (for example, /dev/ttyACM0).
    If you are communicating through the nRF USB, get the nRF USB serial port name.
 #.
 Turn on the development kit that runs the network coordinator sample.